 - Check holdings in the Library Catalogue to make sure that the Library does not own the item.

-- Do not submit requests for items we own.
-If you wish to borrow an item on loan to another patron, place a hold.
+- If you wish to borrow an item on loan to another patron, place a hold.
 Staff members at the Access Desk can help you place a hold if you are having difficulties.

 - To manually request an Interlibrary Loan (ILL), go to Interlibrary loan/document delivery system.

-- The log-in can also be accessed by visiting the library homepage: click "Borrow & Return" and select "Interlibrary Loans" from the "From other libraries" column.
+- The log-in can also be accessed by visiting the library homepage: click "Borrow & Return" and select "Interlibrary Loans".

 - Complete the form, click the "copyright certification" and "submit" button.